yahcreepers/PAKDD_ACLImage_Dataset/README.md

 ### CLCIFAR20

 This Complementary labeled CIFAR100 dataset contains auto-labeled complementary labels for all 50000 images in the training split of CIFAR100.
 We group 4-6 categories as a superclass according to [[1]](https://arxiv.org/abs/2110.12088) and collect the complementary labels of these 20 superclasses.
-The workers are from Amazon Mechanical Turk(https://www.mturk.com).

 #### Dataset Structure